 How to Redesign Your Wardrobe for the New Season

 It is said that most women only wear 20% of the clothes they own.
-That means 80% hang unused, filling closets and drawers, cluttering precious space.
-With that in mind, take a good look at how you live, and what you truly wear.
+That means 80% hang unused, filling closets and drawers, and cluttering precious space.
+With that in mind, take a good look at how you live and what you truly wear.

 Your sister is getting married in June, and you want a new dress to wear to the wedding.
 That dress is of more importance than a tank top in the latest color.